josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🗻_the_manifestation_molehill_core_model.md

 It can make a weak frame feel normal.

-It can repeat “confidence” language without noticing who benefits.

 It can turn live uncertainty into premature narrative.

 It can also help sort clocks, build timelines, compare claims, and make overload more legible.